New STR Regulations as of February 15, 2023

 Properties on Well Water

 All STR properties served by well water will be required to submit a well permit at renewal and submittal.
 If the STR has a hot tub, the well permit must show proper augmentation in order to continue using the hot tub.
+Please review the county's memo on short term rentals and well water.

 - To locate a well permit, please visit the Colorado Division of Water Resources website.